srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

 SUCI Concealment
 ----------------

 If you are using a 5G-enabled sysmcom-ISIM (as in this example) then you will need to modify the 5G-related fields of the sim card.
-In particular you need to disable SUCI concealment.
+In particular you need to configure or disable SUCI concealment.

-This can be done using the following commands.
+SUCI concealment can be disabled using the following commands.
 You should replace ``<ADM-KEY>`` with the ADM key of the respective SIM card.

 .. note::
    ``verify_adm`` does not print any output on success.
 If you see something like `"SW Mismatch: Expected 9000 and got 6982"` the ADM key is not correct.
 Keep in mind that after